prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

     This query calculates the average duration of bike trips.
 It subtracts the `start_time` from the `end_time`, casting both to timestamps, and then calculates the average of the resulting durations using the `AVG()` function.
 The result is aliased as `avg_trip_duration`.

-### Usage

-These SQL queries can be executed using any PostgreSQL client, such as `psql` or pgAdmin.

 **Example using `psql`:**

 ```bash